-Mauricio “Tinguinha” Mariano is a historical figure in Brazilian Jiu Jitsu, having won important trophies such as the Brazilian National.
-He was a revolutionary of the open guard having created several techniques from that position (as demonstrated on his DVD – click here to check the DVD).
-He was also one of the first members of Gracie Barra to travel to the United States, though today he represents his own team (Tinguinha BJJ Academy).
+Mauricio Mariano, commonly known as ‘Tinguinha’, is a historical figure in Brazilian Jiu Jitsu, having won important trophies such as the Brazilian Nationals.
+Tinguinha was a revolutionary of the open guard in the early 1990s, having created several techniques from that position, Mauricio Mariano was also one of the first members of Gracie Barra to travel to the United States, later building his own enterprise: Tinguinha BJJ Academy.

 Full Name: Maurício Mariano dos Santos

 Nickname: the name “Tinguinha” comes from his childhood.
 Mauricio loved to surf, and he resembled a famous pro surfer called Tinguinha Lima.
 Because of that resemblance his friends started calling him Tinguinha.